esther-ho/LS_core/lesson_2/pseudo-code_1.md

 ```
 Given two integers,

-Initialize the current sum as zero.
-Add the second integer to the first integer.
+Add the two integers.
-Assign the new sum as the current sum.
+Save the result to a variable.

-Return the current sum.
+Return the result.
 ```

 Formal pseudo-code: